-The urethral sphincter plays a significant role in releasing urine, although nerve and muscle damage can inhibit that functioning.
+The urethral sphincter plays a significant role in releasing urine.
+Its function is inhibited when nerve and muscle damage occurs, leading to urinary retention or incontinence.
 The urethral sphincter is a series of muscles that surround the urethra and controls the release of urine from the urethra and bladder by relaxing to open or constricting to close.

 Normal urethral sphincter function

 When a person wants to urinate, the sphincter relaxes and the bladder pushes urine out of the urethra.
 When finished, the sphincter closes.